 UK’s property market

-If you have assets of, let’s say GBP 200,000, you will have difficulties to find a spacy apartment in London and you’ll need to look for a property in the outskirts.
+If you have assets of, let’s say GBP 200,000, you will have difficulties finding a spacy apartment in London and you’ll need to look for a property in the outskirts.

 Reports say that investors will not be able to find a London property below GBP 200,000 by 2019, so if you plan to buy a property in London with this budget you need to act fast.

-On the other hand, you can find lucrative deals in smaller cities like Sheffield, where they also have universities with high quality education.
+On the other hand, you can find lucrative deals in smaller cities like Sheffield, where they also have universities with a high-quality education.